leonardcser/code-llm/docs/journal.typ

 == Tokenizer Regex

-I realized that it cannot hurt to join compound expression groupping.
+I realized that it cannot hurt to join compound expression grouping.
 So I added the following capture group:

 ```re